isaacnmm/pestpolicy-hugo2XX/content/posts/best-bed-bug-traps/index.md

 ##  **Conclusion**

-Like the famous nursery rhyme goes, good night and sleep tight and dont let the bed bugs bite. - You now know how to find the[bed bug trap solutions that work](https://pestpolicy.com/do-bed-bug-bombs-work/)so that you can keep your home, furniture, and beddings free from bed bugs.
-Now you can sleep free from the fear that [bed bugs will be nuzzling your skin](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/) and feeding on your blood at night.
+Like the famous nursery rhyme goes, good night and sleep tight and dont let the bed bugs bite. - You now know how to find the[bed bug trap solutions that work](https://pestpolicy.com/do-bed-bug-bombs-work/)sothat you can keep your home, furniture, and beddings free from bed bugs.
+Now you can sleep free from the fear that [bed bugs will be nuzzling your skin](https://pestpolicy.com/can-bed-bugs-live-in-your-skin/)and feeding on your blood at night.